tkow/react-inner-hooks-extension/packages/react-inner-hooks-extension/README.md

 # Motivation

-Component often needs conditional renderning but hooks must be written before their first starting line even if they don't depend on the condition for [idempotent calling rule of hooks](https://reactjs.org/docs/hooks-rules.html).
+A component often needs conditional renderning but hooks must be written before their first starting line even if they don't depend on the condition for [idempotent calling rule of hooks](https://reactjs.org/docs/hooks-rules.html).

 Good: